 Power your input device using an external power supply

-To wire using an external power supply, take the positive (+) and negative (-) from the input device and then wire it into the power source.
+To wire using an external power supply, take the positive (+) and negative (–) wires from the input device and then wire it into the power source.

 Looking at the I/O board, the 3 ports closest to the left:

 Using the orange push button on the terminal block, insert the negative wire (–) into COM (Pin 2).
+This wire will be inserted into the ground (GND) or negative (–) on your output device.

-This wire will be inserted into the ground (GND) or negative (–) on your output device.Determine what relay state the output device requires to be triggered, then use the orange push button to insert the second wire into either NO or NC.
+Determine what relay state the output device requires to be triggered, then use the orange push button to insert the second wire into Normally Open (NO) or Normally Closed (NC).

-If the output device expects NO, then put the '+' wire into NO / Pin 1.
+If the output device expects NO, then put the '+' wire into NO/Pin 1.

-If the output device expects NC, then put the '+' wire into NC / Pin 2.
+If the output device expects NC, then put the '+' wire into NC/Pin 2.

 This wire will be inserted into the input (IN) or positive (+) on your output device.